mrtn-roeder/fasten-timer/PROJECT_NOTES.md

 ## Development approach

-This project was created as an AI-assisted learning project.
+This project was developed as an AI-assisted open-source project.

-AI tools were used for brainstorming, programming assistance, debugging and documentation.
+AI tools were used for brainstorming, research, programming assistance, debugging and documentation.

-The idea, feature decisions, project direction and final responsibility remain with the project author.
+The project idea, feature decisions, architecture choices and final responsibility remain with the project author.

-The goal was to learn by building a useful Progressive Web App while exploring AI-assisted development workflows.
+AI is used as a development tool to accelerate experimentation, learning and implementation.

+The goal is to create useful, understandable and maintainable software while being transparent about the development process.